Dr Alesia Moulton-Perkins, Clinical Psychologist & CBT Therapist

 - I have worked with people who as a result of their job have become burnt out, depressed, stressed, or who have experienced a traumatic incident or workplace bullying.

-- ‘Helping the helpers’: I worked in an acute hospital occupational health service providing therapy to nurses, doctors and other healthcare professionals.
+- Healthcare professionals: I worked in an acute hospital occupational health service providing therapy to nurses, doctors and other healthcare professionals.
 I also worked in a London-based private specialist service for doctors and dentists.
 Currently I work at the University of Surrey training clinical psychologists and as such am familiar with the particular needs of the ‘helpers’ who may find it hard to admit that they require some help themselves.

 - I have extensive experience of supervision and mentoring.
 This, combined with helping students, executives and other professionals with Attention Deficit and Hyperactivity Disorder improve their focus and organisation, inspired my interest in coaching.
 I therefore equally enjoy working with with professionals who do not see themselves as having a ‘mental health’ issue but nonetheless would like support to develop their effectiveness at work.